 Debugging content scripts

 You can use the Add-on Debugger to debug background pages, options pages, and popups.
 However, you can't use it to debug content scripts.
-This is because, in multiprocess Firefox, content scripts run in a different process from the other parts of your add-on.
+This is because, in multiprocess Firefox, content scripts run in a different process from the other parts of your extension.

 To debug content scripts attached to a web page, use the normal web developer tools for that page: